tkomarlu/ReceiptTrack/README.md

 ### Data Cleaning

-We planned to have our machine learning model classify our products into four categories: Clothing, Entertainment, Food and Drink, Home and Entertainment.
+We planned to have our machine learning model classify our products into four categories: Clothing, Entertainment, Food and Drink, Home and Office.
 Thus, we had to find enough Kaggle datasets such that we had enough training data for each of these categories.

 <br/>